rbisdorff/Digraph3/docSphinx/tutorial.rst

     - *A4*: Any two vertices of *G* are always connected by a *unique path*;
     - *A5*: *G* is connected and *dropping* any single edge will always deconnect *G*.

-Assertion *A3*, for instance, gives a simple test for recognizing a tree.
-In case of a lazy evaluation of the test (see Line 3 below) it is opportune to first make the test on the order and the size of the graph.
+Assertion *A3*, for instance, gives a simple test for recognizing a tree graph.
+In case of a lazy evaluation of the test in Line 3 below, it is opportune to first test the order and size of the graph.

 >>> from graphs import RandomGraph
 >>> g = RandomGraph(order=6,edgeProbability=0.3,seed=62)